mike-tomaras/lottery/README.md

 ## Code architecture notes
 I am using Clean/Onion code architecture as described [here](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
-This is the same as Hexagonal architecture but with a different name.
 The idea is to separate the essential complexity of the domain from the accidental complexity of the presentation, integration and persistence.
 I added [another diagram](/docs/onion.png), more specific to this repo.

 I only use one project for all domains but separate them as folders so they should be easy to refactor in new projects if they grew too big.